 Providers have the responsibility to timely report all changes that may impact the provider's Medicaid enrollment status.
-Requests for changes to provider records must be submitted to the Provider Enrollment Unit in writing.
-Each change request requires the original signature (no stamped signatures or initials) of the individual provider or an authorized representative of an enrolled entity.
+Requests for changes to provider records must be submitted to the PEU in writing.
+Each change request requires the original signature of the individual provider or an authorized representative of an enrolled entity.
+Stamped signatures and initials are not accepted.
 Third party billers/agents cannot request changes to a provider's enrollment records.